TeknoVenus/SampleThunderPlugin/COM-RPC.md

     * This loads the plugin again and registers the plugin's COM-RPC interface
     * Any calls over COM-RPC will be executed in this process

 As a result, it is important to ensure all work is performed behind the COM-RPC interface, since the goal is for all work to be done in the out-of-process portion of the plugin.
-Any JSONRPC APIs should ideally be wrappers around the COM-RPC interfaces.

 It is possible to split a plugin into two libraries (e.g `SamplePlugin.so` and `SamplePluginImplementation.so`), so that the main library is loaded inside WPEFramework and the second library is loaded in WPEProcess only.
 This is something Liberty Global are implementing for their Thunder deployment https://wiki.rdkcentral.com/pages/viewpage.action?pageId=198262351